MicrosoftDocs/power-platform/power-platform/admin/manage-group-teams.md

 11. Enter the respective Azure AD **ObjectID** of the Azure AD Security or Office group.

-12. Open the **Membership Type** dropdown, and then one of the following:
+12. Open the **Membership Type** dropdown, and then select one of the following:

     - **Members and guests**
     - **Members**